Technology-for-the-Poorest-Billion/2024-ideabatic-beam/interim/Ness_interim.md

 - 3D print new door top and casing.

 ## Personal and technical developments
-- Practiced using OpenSCad.
+- Practiced using OpenSCad and interfacing with Solidworks through .STL files.
 - Github documentation of OpenSCAD code.
+- Learned design strategies for in field use (preventing drop damage).

+Next:
--
+- 3D printing.